explodinglabs/jsonrpcserver/README.md

         return jsonrpcserver.dispatch(sys.modules[__name__])

 The ``dispatch`` call will validate the RPC request, and call the requested *method*.
-We pass the current module to it, as the handler of the methods.
+The argument passed to ``dispatch`` is the handler of the methods.
+We passed this module to handle them right here.

 Now write the RPC handling methods, as you would any other Python function: